 Using AWN is easy in Ubutu!
 To add an application to the menu, clear your desktop and navigate to the application using the drop down menu in the top left of your screen.
 Drag the application icon you need down to the AWN toolbar.
 Job done!

 Inside AWN manager, navigate to this screen to add the applets you need:

-You’ll also need to install a theme – the one in the screenshots is Queervision’s “transparent theme.
+You’ll also need to install a theme – the one in the screenshots is Queervision’s “transparent theme (no longer available).